cavoirom/nxv/web/content/blog/2022/sekey/index.md

 is better than using SSH private key with passphrase.
 Sekey will ask for Touch ID authentication every time I use the private key, it serves great as a second factor when I work with SSH and git.
-For example: Everytime I push a commit, Sekey will ask for permission, no script could silently modify git repository without notice.
+For example: Everytime I push a commit, Sekey will ask for permission.
+If I run a script that modify my git repository, the Touch ID popup will pop out, the script could not silently modify git repository without my notice.

 Sekey will generate and store SSH keys in Secure Enclave and will not expose private key.
 The public key could be export to transfer to remote host, the